USG Fast Facts

-Georgia is one of only three states with two or more institutions ranked among the top 20 national public colleges and universities in the 2014 edition of U.S. News and World Report’s college rankings.
-Georgia Tech is ranked No. 7 on the list and the University of Georgia at No. 20.
+Georgia has two institutions ranked among the top 25 national public colleges and universities, according to the 2016 edition of U.S. News and World Report’s college rankings.
+Georgia Tech is ranked No. 7 on the list and the University of Georgia in a tie at No. 21.

-The University System of Georgia enrolled approximately 312,936 students for the Fall of 2014.
+The University System of Georgia enrolled approximately 301,019 students for Spring 2016.

 Economic Impact, Employment and Budget

-A recent economic impact study, conducted by UGA’s Selig Center for Economic Growth, revealed that in Fiscal Year 2013 the University System of Georgia’s economic impact on the State of $14.1 billion of direct and indirect spending fueling the regions served by the System’s 2013 total of 31 colleges and universities.
+A recent economic impact study, conducted by UGA’s Selig Center for Economic Growth, estimated that the University System of Georgia’s economic impact on the state was $14.2 billion in output in fiscal year 2014.

-The FY 2013 study found that Georgia’s public university system generated 136,834 full- and part-time jobs, or 3.5 percent of all the jobs held by Georgians.
-The bottom line is that one job out of every 29 in the State of Georgia is due to the University System.
-The University System employs 45,259 faculty and staff.
+The study also found that Georgia’s public university system generated 142,982 full- and part-time jobs, or 3.5 percent of all jobs in Georgia.
+The University System directly employs more than 47,000 faculty and staff.

 - Hank M. Huckaby, Chancellor

 - Nels Peterson, Vice Chancellor, Legal Affairs - Secretary to the Board

-John Brown, Vice Chancellor, Fiscal Affairs - Treasurer
+- Shelley Nickel, Vice Chancellor for Fiscal Affairs and Planning - Treasurer

 270 Washington Street, S.W.